liek944/Fuel-Finder/DOCUMENTATIONS AND CONTEXT/PRICE_REPORTS_TABLE_FIX.md

 ## Notes

 - All 9 functions in priceRepository.js were updated
-- Admin routes include rate limiting (100 requests per 15 minutes)
+- Admin routes use existing custom rate limiter (configured via environment variables)
 - Proper error handling with asyncHandler middleware
 - Backwards compatible with existing price reporting feature
 - No database migrations needed (table already exists with correct name)
+- No new npm packages required (uses existing middleware)

 ---